 For instance, in a symmetrical design, the elements on the right side have the same visual weight as the elements on the left side.
 Symmetrical designs are easier to balance but can also come across as boring.
 Asymmetrical designs have different sides but equal visual weight.
 Being able to achieve balance in asymmetry can result in a visually interesting design that has movement.

 Lack of balance would make your design feel heavy on one side and empty on the opposite.
-You’ll know your design lacks balance when it feels as if it’s falling off to one side.
+If you're wondering about principles of design balance examples, you’ll know your design lacks balance when it feels as if it’s falling off to one side.

 Principles of Design: Unity

-Unity is the harmony produced by all the elements in a design piece.
+Unity in the principles of design is the harmony produced by all the elements in a design piece.
 For instance, using similar colors that match and integrate elements organically makes it appear as if they belong together and are not just put on a page.